Healthy and well packaged plants *but* were considered smaller than anticipated.

 Rosemary (Salvia rosmarinus) previously Rosmarinus officinalis.
 Herb in 9cm Pot

-Rosemary (Rosmarinus officinalis) is a woody, perennial herb with fragrant evergreen needle-like leaves.
-It is native to the Mediterranean region, and as such, prefers a light, sandy soil, which will fully satisfy its meagre feeding needs.
+Rosemary (Rosmarinus officinalis) is absolutely essential in a culinary herb garden.
+It is a woody, perennial herb with fragrant evergreen needle-like leaves, and is native to the Mediterranean region, and as such, prefers a light, sandy soil, which will fully satisfy its meagre feeding needs.
 Having said that, Rosemary herb is tolerant of most soil conditions as long as they are not water-logged.
 True to its origins, Rosemary herb prefers sunny and sheltered conditions.
 It will stand frosts if conditions are not windy and wet as well.

-Our potted Rosemary herb plants are generally availiable to buy online all year round.
+Our potted Rosemary herb plants are generally available to buy online all year round.